Foot Washing and Weddings

 A few years ago, there was a picture that went viral.
 It was a picture of Caleb and Maggie before their wedding.
 The couple did not want to break the age-old tradition of not seeing each other before the bride walked down the aisle.

 Their story again went viral and was even picked up by some major news networks.
-The sincerity of the groom and the tears of the bride just became a powerful image.
-It was a faith statement before their marriage and a commitment and consecration of their marriage at least for them before God.
+The groom's sincerity and the bride's tears just became a powerful image.
+It was a faith statement before their marriage and a commitment and consecration of their marriage, at least for them before God.
 And many couples want to emulate that.
 I have seen it staged in various ways.
-Some almost identical, some combining a prayer with a reading of vows or a personally written letter.
+Some are almost identical, some combining a prayer with a reading of vows or a personally written letter.

 I saw a video recently that made me pause.
-It was a couple who staged the corner pose, reached around and took each other’s hands… and did a whiskey shot together.
+A couple staged the corner pose, reached around, took each other’s hands… and did a whiskey shot together.

 No offense to the couple that did this.
 There is actually a long-standing tradition in a true Scottish wedding to pour Scotch into a two handled loving cup called a Quaich.
 It symbolizes the love and trust implied by the bond, as the new couple shares the first drink of their marriage together.